Attendance

 • We must notify Southampton City Council where children in receipt of Early Years Free Entitlement are absent for more than 2 weeks in a term.

-Maintaining good attendance
+The Importance of Maintaining and supporting good attendance

 Document ID-